-Determining the impact of benefit programs on poverty requires the use of data on individuals and families, their incomes, and the benefit amounts they have received.
+Determining the impact of benefit programs on poverty requires data on individuals and families, their incomes, and the benefit amounts they have received.
 There is a large literature using the microdata files from the Current Population Survey (CPS) for this purpose, for microdata files are available from the 1960s to the present (Danziger et al., 1981; Ziliak, 2005, 2008; Meyer and Sullivan, 2009).
 However, the CPS has the disadvantage of requiring respondents to report annual totals of their benefit receipt and other forms of income in the most recent calendar year, and there is significant misreporting in response to those questions (Meyer et al., 2007).
-A better data set is the Survey of Program Participation (SIPP), which asks questions about income and benefit receipt for each of the four months prior to interview.
+A better data set is the Survey of Program Participation (SIPP), which asks questions about income and benefit receipt for each of the four months prior to an interview.
 Recall error is less problematic given the shorter reference period.
 In addition, as its name implies, the survey has as one of its main purposes the measurement of program participation and benefits, and more attention was paid to these questions than in the more general-purpose CPS questionnaire.
 The disadvantage of the SIPP is that it is not available prior to 1984, so that a historical picture prior to that time is not available.

 Given the advantages of the SIPP, we draw on the recent studies of Scholz et al. (2009) and Moffitt and Scholz (2010) for our presentation of poverty impacts of benefit programs.
-These authors examined data from three SIPP files-1984, 1993, and 2004-and computed measures of monthly pre-transfer income-defined as earnings plus non-transfer nonlabor income minus payroll and income taxes-and post-transfer income, where the latter includes all major cash and in-kind means-tested and social insurance programs.5 Although underreporting in the SIPP is less severe than in the CPS, there appeared to still be some underreporting when SIPP aggregates were compared to administrative totals, so the authors also adjusted their data upwards to match those totals where appropriate.
+These authors examined data from three SIPP files-1984, 1993, and 2004-and computed measures of monthly pre-transfer income-defined as earnings plus non-transfer unearned income minus payroll and income taxes-and post-transfer income, where the latter includes all major cash and in-kind means-tested and social insurance programs (except Medicaid and Medicare; see below).
+Although underreporting in the SIPP is less severe than in the CPS, there appeared to still be some underreporting when SIPP aggregates were compared to administrative totals, so the authors also adjusted their data upwards to match those totals where appropriate.

-5 The authors included TANF, SSI, SNAP, WIC, Veterans' Benefits, foster child payments, housing assistance, general assistance, other welfare, OASI, DI, WC, and UI benefits in income, as well as two tax credits-the EITC and the child tax credit.
-For other uses of SIPP to estimate poverty impacts, see Weinberg (1987) and Scholz and Levine (2002).
+6 The authors included TANF, SSI, SNAP, WIC, Veterans' Benefits, foster child payments, housing assistance, general assistance, other welfare, OASI, DI, WC, and UI benefits in income, as well as two tax credits-the EITC